A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Numerical Results

+Besides the observation given in Table~\ref{tab:benchmark}, we also observe that the proposed algorithm is more robust to the choice of initialization strategy.
+More specifically, if the initialization is only partially warm-started by setting the predictive input sequence to $\mathbf{0}$ (i.e., cold-start inputs but warm-start all the other variables), both \texttt{acados} and ALADIN will return NaN during the simulation for all the Monte-Carlo tests.
+On the contrary, the proposed scheme will always converge even when all the decision variables are initialized by $\mathbf{0}$.
+This observation aligns with the motivation of the proposed algorithm and justifies the benefit of Step 1) in the proposed algorithm.
+Meanwhile, this robustness might be beneficial in some applications.
+For example, set-point change in tracking control makes initialization more challenging.

-Besides the comparison of the numerical efficiency, the property that the proposed algorithm always output a solution even when the problem is feasible can be useful in practice, which typically the case in building control.
-Due to the uncertain occupant behaviour, such as open the window, the indoor climate can be significantly perturbed resulting in an infeasible state for the MPC problem.
-Consider that the occupant opens the window at 10:00 A.M to bring in fresh air, which leads to a sudden drop of indoor temperature (Figure.~\ref{fig:building} (c)).
-Such sudden temperature drops causes infeasibility, which leads to the failures of the \textsc{acados} solver.
-However, the proposed algorithm can still give reasonable control input and quickly recovers the indoor temperature to a comfort level. \definecolor{MyRed}{HTML}{e6550d} \definecolor{MyBlue}{rgb}{0.20, 0.6, 0.78} \definecolor{MyGreen}{rgb}{0.4,0.8,0.4}
+Last but not least, the property that the proposed algorithm is feasible even with an infeasible initial state is useful in practice, which is typically the case in building control.
+Due to the uncertain occupant behavior, such as opening the window, the indoor climate can be significantly perturbed, resulting in an infeasible initial state for the MPC problem.
+Consider a case where the occupant opens the window to bring in the fresh air when he first arrives in room 1 at 10:00 A.M., this move causes a sudden drop in indoor temperature as shown in Fig.~\ref{fig:building} (c).
+Such sudden temperature drop causes infeasibility, which leads to the failures of the \texttt{acados} solver.
+However, the proposed algorithm can still give reasonable control inputs and quickly recovers the indoor temperature to a comfortable level.